cloudinary/cloudinary_android/README.md

 The returned `requestId` is used to identify the request in global callbacks and to cancel the request if needed.
 The callback should be any implementation of `UploadCallback`.

-The uploaded image is assigned a randomly generated public I. As soon as `onSuccess` is called, the image is immediately available for download through a CDN:
+The uploaded image is assigned a randomly generated public Id.
+As soon as `onSuccess` is called, the image is immediately available for download through a CDN:

     MediaManager.get().url().generate("abcfrmo8zul1mafopawefg.jpg")